-In order to understand or model an object, we are interested in selecting a set of representative views which provides a complete representation of the object.
+In order to understand or model an object, we are interested in selecting a set of representative views.
+This set has to provide a complete representation of the object, i.e., a simplified representation of the information provided by all viewpoints.
 In this section, new algorithms based on the concepts introduced in Sections 3 and 4 are applied to both the selection of the N best representative views and object exploration.